laekov/fastmoe/README.md

 variable `USE_NCCL=1` to `setup.py` to enable distributing experts across workers.
 Note that the arguments of the MoE layers should then be excluded from the data parallel parameter synchronization list.

+## Feature Roadmap

+### Better All-to-all communication efficiency and computation performance

+The dispatching process from source worker to the expert is time-consuming and topology-aware, as it is an all-to-all communication.
+Overlapping or other communication reducition technologies can be applied to reduce the overhead of this step.
+However, this demands much research and coding efforts.

+### Dynamic expert distribution load balancing

+Load imbalance is observed as there is no loss item about load balancing.
+Some experts are significantly more frequently called.
+Therefore, a dynamic scheduler to duplicate or recycle some experts on some workers may be effective.

+### Model parallel the experts

+To enable larger expert sizes.

+### Use zero-optimizer to reduce memory consumption